mdarche/maker-ui/packages/maker-ui/README.md

 ### Layout Components

-If your design requires a bit more customization or if you need conditional layouts depending on a page route or variable, you can build with Maker UI's layout components:
+If your design requires more customization or if you need conditional layouts depending on a page route or variable, you can build with Maker UI's layout components:

 ```jsx
 // basic layout component usage